-Left Right Only program shift: Press briefly to change program.
-Only volume control: Press briefly to adjust the volume.
-Both volume control and program shift: Press briefly to adjust the volume and use a long press (about 2 seconds) to shift programs.
+Left Right Only program shift: Press briefly to change programs.
+Only volume control: (Only if you have two instruments).
+Press briefly to adjust the volume.
+Both volume control and program shift: (Only if you have two instruments).
+Press briefly to adjust the volume and use a long press (about 2 seconds) to shift programs.